South Coast Iceland: 18 of the Best Things to Do & See

 The Northern part of Iceland is far more remote and requires a rental vehicle to get there.
 From Keflavik airport, it is a good 430km, or around a 5 hour drive, to reach the Central Northern part of Iceland.
 It is possible to fly there, however, domestic flights are quite expensive.

 There is also far less tourism infrastructure there as compared to the South.
 For those who truly love the remote and isolated nature, the North may be for you.
-But for most other travelers, Iceland’s south coast is surely the first stop.
+But for most other travelers, Iceland’s south coast is surely the first stop and one of the top reasons for visiting Iceland.

 How to Reach Southern Iceland